amunategui/amunategui.github.io/_posts/2015-01-14-yelp-cross-country-trip.md

         <li type="square"><b>{ggmap}</b> - Spatial visualization with Google Maps and OpenStreetMap</li>
 </ul>
 <BR><BR>
-Just in time for <b>Valentine's Day</b>, if you happen to be planning a trip accross the United States and want to offer your companion a rose at every degree of latitude traveled, then this walkthrough is for you!
+Just in time for <b>Valentine's Day</b>, if you happen to be planning a trip across the United States and want to offer your companion a rose at every degree of latitude traveled, then this walkthrough is for you!
 The title says it all, we’re going to use the <a href='http://www.yelp.com/' target='_blank'>Yelp</a> API to cross the United States from San Francisco, CA to New York City, NY, and be 60 miles from a florist at all times.
 <BR><BR>
 This walkthrough has two parts, first exploring the basics of Yelp and <a href='http://cran.r-project.org/web/packages/httr/vignettes/quickstart.html' target='_blank'>httr</a>, and finally looking at a mapping script to hop from florist to florist across the country.
-The iternary will be plotted on <a href='http://cran.r-project.org/web/packages/ggmap/index.html' target='_blank'>ggmap</a>. <i>If all you need is to pull locations via Yelp, then the first part is all you need.</i>
+The itinerary will be plotted on <a href='http://cran.r-project.org/web/packages/ggmap/index.html' target='_blank'>ggmap</a>. <i>If all you need is to pull locations via Yelp, then the first part is all you need.</i>
 <BR><BR>
 **Part 1: Yelp and httr**